 what a JRE is, how to check its version, and how to download and install it.

 This is especially true for consumer applications, such as games or

-And those who already have a JRE installed may not like the idea about
+And those who already have a JRE installed may not like the idea of

 installing a different version, because it may break their existing

 Java applications and favorite applets.

 Then, even if you can make sure that the right version of the JRE is properly

 installed on all enduser systems, which is quite possible in a classroom or